 A study of human behavior and the structure of society.
 Emphasis will focus upon cultures outside the Western European area, using a few selected societies as the framework in which to study the theories and principles of social anthropology.
 Listed as behavioral and social sciences general education elective.
 Every semester.
-Competency: Intercultural.
+Competency: Intercultural (IC).

 ANT 104 Introduction to Archaeology 3 SH

 This course is a broad survey of prehistory around the world.
 It will examine the following questions: how do we know, what we know about the past and what methods and theories help us interpret archaeological sites.

 ANT 110 Introduction to Physical Anthropology 3 SH

 Examines the relationship between biological and social behavioral aspects of human evolution, with emphasis on basics of evolutionary theory, fossil hominids and social behavior, especially of the non-human primates.
 Listed as behavioral and social sciences general education elective.
 Fall semester.

 The social and cultural factors influencing the structure and development of the personality.
 Emphasizes studies and cross-cultural analysis.
 Fall semester of even-numbered years.
 Prerequisite: ANT 100 or SOC 100.